StreetSupport/mhp/site/content/how-to-help/_index.md

     ##### Help for someone who has recently become homeless

     If you want to support someone who has recently become homeless it's important to get the right advice as soon as possible.
-The first thing to do is contact Manchester City Council on 0161 234 4692 between 9am to 4.30pm, Monday to Friday (except bank holidays) for help and support.
-When the office is closed, phone the out of hours line: 0161 234 5001
+Visit the Manchester City Council [website](https://www.manchester.gov.uk/info/200117/homeless_people/7850/are_you_homeless).

     Help for someone at risk of losing their home